Special offer

 Post a job

 Ultimately, the objective of the exercise is to compare jobs and create a pay structure that is consistent for everyone in the business.
 Although the process is led by human resources, unions are often involved.
-For unbiased results and due to the complexity of the task, it is common for businesses to hire a consultancy firm to deliver this assessment.

 The pros and cons of job evaluation